 Classification rate x Experience modification rate x (Payroll / 100) = Premium

-While self-employed or independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, they can purchase policies for protection, too.
+While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, they can purchase policies, too.
+It's a good idea to carry this coverage for financial protection against work injuries, which health insurance might not cover.

-In certain states, nonprofits must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, nonprofits must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

-Nonprofits sometimes take on serious risks.
+Nonprofits can take on serious workplace risks.
 Each time a claim is filed on your policy, your rate might go up.
 To create a safe work environment, you could:

 By managing your nonprofit’s risks, you can decrease injuries during tours, fundraisers, and everyday operations.
 That means fewer claims – and a lower insurance premium.